 By the end of Prohibition in 1933, the Mob shifted into other rackets, mainly gambling, loan-sharking and prostitution.
 Luciano’s own crime family began taking over New York’s organized prostitution during the early ’30s, though he was said to have despised of the business.
 “Cokey Flo” would later testify that he told her he planned to franchise houses of ill repute and thought about placing his madams on salary to prevent them from taking a cut from the working girls.

 Luciano’s tenure as a wealthy and powerful Mob boss took a fateful turn in 1935.
 Eunice Carter, a social worker turned lawyer, was appointed assistant district attorney by Dewey, becoming one of the first African-American prosecutors in America.
 Dewey tapped her to work criminal cases at the Women’s Court in Harlem.
 While prosecuting women on prostitution charges, Carter noticed that many of the defendants used the same lawyers and bondsmen hired in Mob-related cases.
 She notified Dewey, who met with a judge in order to send a message to the Mob.
 The judge granted Dewey’s request to increase jail release bonds set for prostitution charges from the usual $300 to $10,000.
 Dewey then worked on holding three dozen alleged prostitutes and madams as material witnesses to bring down Luciano.
-Lucky left town to hide out in Little Rock, Arkansas, but he was captured in 1936 and taken back to New York where he faced Dewey for the first time in April at a bail hearing.
+Lucky left town to hide out in Hot Springs, Arkansas, but he was captured in 1936 and taken back to New York where he faced Dewey for the first time in April at a bail hearing.
 Judge Philip J. McCook, at Dewey’s urging, set bail at the then-enormous sum of $350,000.